-Liquidation proceedings are insolvency proceedings which are non-litigious proceedings under the jurisdiction of the court against an entity that is already in debt, with the purpose to distribute the assets of the entity to its creditors in a specified order by dissolving the entity as a legal entity without succession.
-In addition to bankruptcy, liquidation proceedings are insolvency proceedings governed by Act XLIX of 1991 on bankruptcy and winding-up proceedings ('Bankruptcy Act').
+Liquidation proceedings are insolvency proceedings that are of a non-litigious nature under the jurisdiction of the court against an entity that is already in debt with the aim to distribute the assets of the entity to its creditors in a specified order by dissolving the entity without a successor in title.
+In addition to bankruptcy, liquidation proceedings are insolvency proceedings governed by Act XLIX of 1991 on bankruptcy and winding-up proceedings (hereinafter: Bankruptcy Act).

-Although voluntary liquidation is not doctrinally considered an insolvency procedure, it does offer companies in payment difficulties the possibility in the context of non-litigious civil proceedings within the jurisdiction of the court9 to satisfy their creditors through the dissolution of the non-insolvent entity without a legal successor.
-The basic rules of voluntary liquidation are laid down in Act V of 2006 on public company information, company registration, and winding-up proceedings ('Company Information Act').
-There are three conditions for voluntary liquidation: i) the company must not be insolvent; ii) the (material) law applicable to the company must not contain any other provision; iii) the supreme body of the entity must decide to voluntarily liquidate the company without succession.
+Although voluntary liquidation is not considered by the literature as constituting an insolvency procedure, it does offer companies in payment difficulties the possibility in the context of non-litigious civil proceedings within the jurisdiction of the court9 to satisfy their creditors through the dissolution of a non-insolvent entity without a legal successor.
+The basic rules of voluntary liquidation are laid down in Act V of 2006 on public company information, company registration, and winding-up proceedings (hereinafter: Company Information Act).
+There are three conditions for voluntary liquidation: (1) the company must not be insolvent; (2) the (substantive) law applicable to the company must not contain any provision to the contrary; (3) the supreme body of the entity must decide to voluntarily liquidate the company without a successor in title.

-Of these procedures, bankruptcy and liquidation are the main procedures to be affected by dematerialization (digitalization).
+Of these procedures, bankruptcy and liquidation are the main procedures to be affected by dematerialization.